Textualize/rich/docs/source/pretty.rst

 Indent guides
 ~~~~~~~~~~~~~

-Rich can draw *intent guides* which are vertical lines to highlight the indent level of a data structure.
+Rich can draw *intent guides* to highlight the indent level of a data structure.
 These can make it easier to read more deeply nested output.
 The pprint method enables indent guides by default, but you can set ``indent_guides=False`` to disable this feature.

 Expand all
 ~~~~~~~~~~